AuroraBee/Mindnight-Discord/readme.md

 After a *proposition* is made, the players have to vote to accept or reject the *proposition*.
 If the *proposition* is denied, the next player in line has to make a *proposition*.
 A **Node** can only have 4 denied *propositions* before it is automatically accepted.
+This is called a Hammer.
+The Hammer may be passed to the next player in line.
 If the *proposition* is accepted, the participants have to vote to hack or secure the **Node**.
 **Agents** can only secure **Nodes** and **Hackers** may choose to hack or secure **Nodes**.
 If the majority of **Nodes** are hacked, the **Hackers** win.